 The pawpaw and papaya are both tropical fruit that have comparable names and even look similar in appearance.
 It’s easy to get them mixed up.
 Can you tell the difference between pawpaws and papayas?
 If you’re not 100% over this topic then keep reading as we compare these delicious varieties of fruit.

 A pawpaw (or papaw) is a large, oval-shaped fruit that has a mild flavor similar to a banana.
 It has green skin until ripening when it turns yellow with green patches.
 Papayas are medium-sized fruit, more elongated than pawpaws.
 They have a sweet, tropical taste and green skin that ripens into a vibrant yellowish-orange.

 Want to know more about papayas?
 Check out our guide on what papayas taste like and how to tell if they’re ready to eat (something easy to get wrong).

 |Flavor||Mild, similar to a banana||Sweet, tropical, a cross between a cantaloupe and mango|

 |How to store||In a sealed plastic bag in the fridge||In a sealed plastic bag in the fridge|

 |Keeps for||Up to 1 week||Up to 1 week|

 |Best uses||Raw, fruit salads, puddings, chutney, salsa||Dried, smoothies, fruit salads, stir fries, desserts, meat tenderizer|

-Pawpaws are larger than papayas, growing up to the size of a large marrow they can provide enough fruit for a small army.
-Papayas grow to a similar size as a small butternut; they are smaller than a pawpaw.
+Pawpaws are larger than papayas.
+They can grow up to the size of a large marrow, providing enough fruit for a large household.
+Papayas grow to a similar size as small butternuts; they are smaller than pawpaws.

 - 1 medium pawpaw yields approximately: 2 ½ cups of fruit, chopped.